ForrestLonganecker/personal-site/README.md

-Personal portfolio created using Gatsby.
+Personal website created using React and Gatsby